Home

 Anyway, shaky heads are quite simply small lead jigs, like those shown below.
 These are combined with small plastic fishing worms to create a finesse jig lure most often fished utilizing light line (6-8lb test) on spinning gear.
 It's not new, having been around for many years, but it is newly popular with some new twists.
 It's intended to be fished slowly in such a way that it aggravates pressured, inactive, lethargic bass into striking.
 The hope is it will be seen by bass as a meal too easy to pass up.

-Shaky Head Jighead
+Assorted Shaky Head Jig Styles

 The Heart Of The Matter - The Jighead

 The type jighead that is a shaky-head jig comes in many styles.
 But, just because it's called a shaky-head jig does not make it one.
 The jig must hold the worm upright not letting it bend over or flop over to the bottom like a wet noodle.
 Frankly, if you put many so-called shaky worms on shaky-head jigs and work them in an aquarium you will find many merely flop over toward the bottom.
 This is not the presentation you're looking for.
 You want the tail of your shaky-worm to be positioned upwards, away from the bottom.
-If it actually floats, and most do not, all the better.
+If it actually floats, and many do not, all the better.

 Lure Keeper

-Jig Hook Eye Tie Angles Line Tie Location On Head
+Line Tie Location On Head

 It is generally agreed by pros and amateurs alike that the line tie eye on a shaky head should be located very close to the ball surface if not right against it.